TigerAppsOrg/course-selection/README_TIGERPATH.md

 5. You can start a server with the environment variables in the file `.env` by running `pipenv run python manage.py runserver`.
 For development, run the webpack server (React) along with the Django server by calling `npm start` in the folder "frontend".
 Then you can navigate to `http://localhost:8000/` to see the app.

-### Docker Community Edition
-*Note: this installation method is not recommended because you have to re-build and re-run for every change you make.*

-1. `git clone` this repository. `cd` into the directory you just cloned.

-2. Install the [Docker Community Edition](https://www.docker.com/community-edition).
-Make sure you also have [Docker Compose](https://docs.docker.com/compose/install) installed (should be automatically installed on Windows and Mac).

-3. Run `cp .env-example .env`.
-Then, set the environment variables in your `.env` file; specifically, you should replace the value of `DATABASE_URL` with the proper database URL for your Postgres server.
-You should also fill in the `TIGERBOOK_USERNAME` and `TIGERBOOK_API_KEY` fields if you want the prepopulation of the user's year and major in the onboarding flow to work (you can get a TigerBook API key by following the instructions [here](https://github.com/alibresco/tigerbook-api)).

-4. Use the following commands to build your project and run it on a local server:
-    ```
-    docker-compose build                                    # Build code changes
-    docker-compose up                                       # Run a local server at http://localhost:8000
-    docker-compose down                                     # Stop the server
-    ```

 ## Development

 If you're using `pipenv` and you want to run one of the following commands, you should prefix it with `pipenv run` to make sure you're using the settings in your `.env` file.
 You can also run `pipenv shell`, which allows you to run the commands directly without prefixing.

-If you're using Docker, then you can run any of the following commands by using `docker exec -it [CONTAINER_NAME_OR_ID] [YOUR_COMMAND]`.

 #### Make migrations and update database